 Skip to contents

-The Trial class coordinates one or more Population objects and a Timer to simulate a clinical trial.
+The Trial class coordinates one or more Population objects, a Timer, and a list of Condition objects to simulate a clinical trial.

 At each unique time defined in the trial's Timer, the Trial: